 Using UnRestricted Execution Policy to fix script not digitally signed

-The easiest and unsecured way to fix PowerShell script is not digitally signed error is to change the local computer execution policy to unrestricted.
+The easiest and unsecured way to fix the PowerShell script is not digitally signed error is to change the local computer execution policy to unrestricted.

 Set-ExecutionPolicy cmdlet, use